-A French trademark application may be filed by one or more legal or natural persons, by a French person, or by a foreigner if he or she is a beneficiary of the CUP, or a national of a WTO Member State, or domiciled in France.
+A French trademark application may be filed by one or more legal or natural persons, by a French person, or by a foreigner if he or she is a beneficiary of the Paris Convention, or a national of a WTO Member State, or domiciled in France.
 Similar requirements are found for EU trademarks.
-The application can be made by the applicant him or herself, or by a qualified representative (which is mandatory when the trademark is registered on behalf of several persons or when the applicant is neither established nor domiciled in France, not in a Member State of the European Union nor in a European Economic Area country).
+The application can be made by the applicant him or herself, or by a qualified representative (which is mandatory when the trademark is registered on behalf of several persons or when the applicant is neither established nor domiciled in France, nor in a Member State of the European Union nor in a European Economic Area country).
 The applicant has to provide a model of the trademark and must enumerate the goods and services covered by it.
 The application provides a national number recorded on the receipt or notified to the applicant.
 Third parties may make observations during a period of two months following this publication and, if necessary, file an opposition.

 The INPI and EUIPO examine only absolute grounds for refusal, performing an assessment of the sign and the designated goods and services.